nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CareerSync home folder.
+**A**: Do the following steps: <br> 1.
+Navigate to the folder where CareerSync.jar is stored. <br> 2.
+Copy your data file from data/internshipdata.json. <br> 3.
+Install the app in the other computer and overwrite the empty data file (data/internshipdata.json) it creates with the file that contains the data (JSON file) of your previous CareerSync home folder.

 --------------------------------------------------------------------------------------------------------------------